Jolene

 Great level

-Midwest Aussies reports to performing the health tests below on their breeding dogs.
+Midwest LP Aussies reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Australian Shepherds.

 Hip Dysplasia (rDVM, not registered), Hip Dysplasia